Yan Gomes Preview, Player Props: Cubs vs. White Sox

-Yan Gomes -- with a slugging percentage of .378 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the Chicago White Sox, with Touki Toussaint on the mound, on August 15 at 8:05 PM ET.
+Yan Gomes -- with an on-base percentage of .231 in his past 10 games, 77 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Chicago White Sox, with Mike Clevinger on the mound, on August 16 at 8:05 PM ET.

 Yan Gomes Game Info & Props vs. the White Sox